nodetec/relayrunner/docs/server/remote-access.md

 After editing the file, save and exit.

-For the changes to take effect we need to reload the SSH server which we can do by running the following command:
+For the changes to take effect we need to reload the SSH server which we can do by running:

 ```bash
 systemctl reload sshd